jbrooks1959/BotDev/README.md

 12) Calculate % of balance to use in trade from input
 13) Write code to make buy based on strategy
 14) Set BUY and SELL Conditions
+15) Create functions and Classes to organize code and make it modular
-15) Write code to place limit sell order for percent profit % or $ amount wanted
+16) Write code to place limit sell order for percent profit % or $ amount wanted
-16) Option 2 write code to place sell at time of next flag (sell flag if bought, buy flag if shorting).
+17) Option 2 write code to place sell at time of next flag (sell flag if bought, buy flag if shorting).
-17) Capture execution of order, price, and time on entering trade
+18) Capture execution of order, price, and time on entering trade
-18) Capture execution of order, price and time at close of trade send both to database, calculate percent gain per trade, daily, weekly and monthly.
+19) Capture execution of order, price and time at close of trade send both to database, calculate percent gain per trade, daily, weekly and monthly.
-19) Create web interface for inputs
+20) Create web interface for inputs
-20) Show activity on web interface.
+21) Show activity on web interface.
-21) One bot do all calculations and send signals to slave bots, that way BOTS can be shut down remotely if users don't pay.
+22) One bot do all calculations and send signals to slave bots, that way BOTS can be shut down remotely if users don't pay.
-22) User logins for their BOT or run each bot in separate docker container.
+23) User logins for their BOT or run each bot in separate docker container.
-23) Write code for stop loss and stop loss time delay
+24) Write code for stop loss and stop loss time delay

 Server Components